-The simplified block diagram below shows the operation of the complete
+The block diagram below shows the operation of the complete

 machine, including the double tape reader.
 Central to the system are

-the MODE selector – that is used to select the input signal – an
+the MODE selector — used to select the desired input — an

-equalizer – that re-shapes the signal – and the mixer (XOR).
+equalizer — used for re-shaping the signal — and the mixer (XOR).

 The output of the mixer is delivered to the outgoing TX line